khatrisahil1/openai-search/README.md

 **Input:**

 ```
-Enter your search phrase: "What is 23 * 19?"
+Enter your search phrase: What is 23 * 19?

 ```

 ```

 **Output:**